Triumph-lin/MyBarnChallenge/README.md

 ## Requirements
 If you run it on a local machine without containers:
-* ROS version at least Kinetic
+* ROS version at least Noetic
 * CMake version at least 3.0.2
 * Python version at least 3.6
 * Python packages: defusedxml, rospkg, netifaces, numpy